smileyhead/FSD_HUN_ext/README.md

 *Contents:*
 - ***Fixes:** Improved fonts (added the Ő/Ű characters) courtesy of Holy Inquisitor.*
-- ***Translated/subtitled graphics:** beer emblems, signs, banners, posters, tattoos, Dotty's post-it note, the space key's graphic, credit/XP-graphics, seasonal logos,* Miners' Manual *logo, and lots more!*
+- ***Translated/subtitled graphics:** beer emblems, signs, banners, posters, tattoos, Dotty's post-it note, the space key's graphic, XP-graphics, seasonal logos,* Miners' Manual *logo, and lots more!*

 Fonts used are those already in the game, as well as free fonts from Google Fonts and Dafont.
 For an exhaustive list, see [the credits](/CREDITS.md).